About

 Deadvlei, a white clay pan filled with ancient blackened camel thorn trees, is another world-famous attraction that appears almost untouched by time.
 The park also offers scenic drives, desert photography, hiking trails, and opportunities to experience one of the oldest deserts on Earth.
 The silence and vastness of the landscape create a powerful sense of isolation and wonder.

 The geography of the park is shaped by wind, drought, and ancient geological forces.
-The Namib Desert is believed to be at least 55 million years old and contains some of the planet’s most striking desert formations.
+The Namib Desert is thousands of years old and contains some of the planet’s most striking desert formations.
 Massive sand dunes dominate many areas, while rocky mountains, gravel plains, deep canyons, and dry riverbeds create additional variety across the landscape.

 The Naukluft Mountains rise sharply above the desert and provide cooler highland environments with springs and rocky cliffs.
 Vegetation is sparse but remarkably adapted to extreme conditions.
 Hardy grasses, camel thorn trees, shrubs, and specialized desert plants survive with minimal rainfall and moisture carried inland from Atlantic fog.